ripandy/SOAR/README.md

 - Conversion Methods

   Importing R3 enables SOAR's instance to be convertible to `Observable` for [R3], `IObservable` for (Uni)Rx, and `IAsyncObservable` for (Uni)Task.
-  This allows you to use SOAR's instances with the respective functionality.
+  This allows SOAR's instance to utilizes each respective functionalities.
   After conversion, refer to the documentation of each library for more details.

   ```csharp